awsdocs/amazon-emr-management-guide/doc_source/emr-specify-security-configuration.md

 ## Specifying a Security Configuration Using the Console<a name="emr-specify-security-configuration-console"></a>

-When using the AWS console to create an Amazon EMR cluster, you choose the security configuration during **Step 4: Security** of the advanced options creation process\.
+When using the AWS console to create an EMR cluster, you choose the security configuration during **Step 4: Security** of the advanced options creation process\.

 1. Open the Amazon EMR console at [https://console\.aws\.amazon\.com/elasticmapreduce/](https://console.aws.amazon.com/elasticmapreduce/)\.